 - When to delete it

 This decision-making power comes with significant responsibility.
-Controllers must demonstrate compliance with GDPR principles and implement appropriate technical and organizational measures to protect the data they control.
+Controllers must demonstrate compliance with GDPR data protection principles and protect data privacy through appropriate technical and organizational measures.

 Statutory obligations and controllers

-Some organizations become controllers by legal requirement rather than choice.
+Some organizations become controllers because of a statutory obligation rather than choice.
 Section 6(2) of the Data Protection Act 2018 clarifies that entities processing data solely to comply with statutory obligations still qualify as controllers.
-They might not have chosen to process the data, but they're still making decisions about how to fulfill their legal requirements.
+They might not have chosen to process the data, but they’re still deciding how to fulfill such an obligation, including when the law requires sharing information with other authorities.

-Processors operate in a different space entirely.
-They process personal data on behalf of controllers, following instructions rather than making independent decisions about data use.
+A data processor operates in a different space entirely.
+The processor acts on behalf of the controller, following instructions rather than making independent decisions about data use.
 Think of them as skilled contractors hired to perform specific data-related tasks.

-A processor's relationship with personal data is fundamentally different from a controller's.
-They don't own the data or determine its ultimate purpose.
-Instead, they provide services that involve handling personal data according to the controller's specifications.
+A processor’s relationship to personal data processing is fundamentally different from a controller’s.
+They don’t own the data or determine its ultimate purpose.
+Instead, they provide services that involve handling personal data according to the controller’s specifications.

 The instruction-following principle

-Article 29 of the GDPR establishes that processors should only process personal data following a controller's instructions, unless required by law to do otherwise.
-This creates a clear hierarchy: controllers give orders, processors follow them.
+Article 29 of the GDPR establishes that processors should only process personal data following the controller's instructions, unless required by law to do otherwise.
+This creates a clear hierarchy: controllers give orders, and processors must follow the data controller's instructions.

 When a gym hires a printing company to produce event invitations using member data, the printer acts as a processor.
 The gym (controller) determines the purpose (event promotion) and provides specific instructions about how to use the member names and addresses.
-The printer simply executes these instructions.
+The printer simply executes the gym's instructions.

 When processors become controllers